Free Shipping on all orders over $150

 In addition, too much sugar can play havoc with your mood, restorative sleep and circadian rhythm.
 Further, insulin resistance can also lead to type 2 diabetes, cancer and heart disease down the road.

-Swapping your traditional Easter eggs with these Banana Boats will help you circumvent this.
-Small changes lead to big benefits.
+Swapping your traditional Easter eggs with these Banana Boats will help you avoid this in a delicious way.
+And small changes lead to big benefits in peri and post-menopause.

 How much sugar should you be consuming?